binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

             http://research.insecurelabs.org/jquery/test/
             http://bugs.jquery.com/ticket/11290

-    * To install RetireJS locally to your project and run as a git precommit-hook.
+    * To install RetireJS locally to your project and run as a git `precommit-hook`.
-    There is an NPM package that can help us with this, called `precommit-hook`, which installs the git pre-commit hook into the usual `.git/hooks/pre-commit` file of your projects repository.
+    There is an NPM package that can help us with this, called `precommit-hook`, which installs the git `pre-commit` hook into the usual `.git/hooks/pre-commit` file of your projects repository.
 This will allow us to run any scripts immediately before a commit is issued.
-    Install both packages locally and save to devDependencies of your package.json.
-This will make sure that when other team members fetch your code, the same `retire` script will be run on their pre-commit action.
+    Install both packages locally and save to `devDependencies` of your `package.json`.
+This will make sure that when other team members fetch your code, the same `retire` script will be run on their `pre-commit` action.

       {linenos=off}
           npm install precommit-hook --save-dev
           npm install retire --save-dev

-      If you do not configure the hook via the package.json to run specific scripts, it will run `lint`, `validate` and `test` by default.
+      If you do not configure the hook via the `package.json` to run specific scripts, it will run `lint`, `validate` and `test` by default.
 See the RetireJS documentation for options.

       {linenos=off, lang=JavaScript}
           {